POTW: Chippewa Lake Amusement Park

 POTW: Anime Punch 2010

-April 6, 2010 at 10:08 pmGuess subtitle this "Behind the Scenes."
+April 7, 2010 at 5:08 amGuess subtitle this "Behind the Scenes."
 Went to Anime Punch over the weekend.
 It takes place in Columbus and is much smaller and more specialized than Ohayocon (only other convention I've been to).
 Anime Punch strives to be an anime convention, not a japan convention or anything convention.
 They've received quite a lot of flak for it and I know people that have boycotted it because of issues that stem from it.
 But the convention makes the valid argument that Ohio has a bunch of conventions which allows for this one to be more specialized than others.
 The good thing about the smaller convention is the more intimate things feel.
 Instead of being a single person in a swarm of thousands, you're someone in a group of hundreds.
 Bad thing is most of the time the hallways didn't really have that many people which is why I have absolutely no pictures from just walking around the convention.

 This picture was from one of the photo shoots I did.
 Showcasing it here since it's about the only way it will see the light of day.
 As a portrait it's horrible.
 Mirror itself is dirty, you can see me in it, and you can't even see the model all that well.
 It was one of those "Hey, I wonder if this would work" shots and immediately rejected it.
 This type of mirror makes it practically impossible to take a picture without me in it.
 Tried the same effect in another mirror that I could have done without me in it but the mirror was so dirty you wouldn't see anything.
 Even with all that going against it, I still like it.
 Had a few good/interesting shots from the photo shoots.
 Where the first one I did at Ohayocon there was only a couple I really liked there were quite a few from both of these that I liked.